mybatis/mybatis-dynamic-sql/README.md

 import java.util.Date;

 import org.mybatis.qbe.mybatis3.MyBatis3Field;
+import org.mybatis.qbe.sql.SqlTable;

 public interface SimpleTableFields {
+    SqlTable simpleTable = SqlTable.of("SimpleTable").withAlias("a");
-    MyBatis3Field<Integer> id = MyBatis3Field.of("id", JDBCType.INTEGER).withAlias("a");
+    MyBatis3Field<Integer> id = MyBatis3Field.of("id", JDBCType.INTEGER).inTable(simpleTable);
-    MyBatis3Field<String> firstName = MyBatis3Field.of("first_name", JDBCType.VARCHAR).withAlias("a");
+    MyBatis3Field<String> firstName = MyBatis3Field.of("first_name", JDBCType.VARCHAR).inTable(simpleTable);
-    MyBatis3Field<String> lastName = MyBatis3Field.of("last_name", JDBCType.VARCHAR).withAlias("a");
+    MyBatis3Field<String> lastName = MyBatis3Field.of("last_name", JDBCType.VARCHAR).inTable(simpleTable);
-    MyBatis3Field<Date> birthDate = MyBatis3Field.of("birth_date", JDBCType.DATE).withAlias("a");
+    MyBatis3Field<Date> birthDate = MyBatis3Field.of("birth_date", JDBCType.DATE).inTable(simpleTable);
-    MyBatis3Field<String> occupation = MyBatis3Field.of("occupation", JDBCType.VARCHAR).withAlias("a");
+    MyBatis3Field<String> occupation = MyBatis3Field.of("occupation", JDBCType.VARCHAR).inTable(simpleTable);
 }
 ```

+Note that the table definition is not required unless you want to give an alias to the table in the
+SQL.
+In that case, the table definition allows you to specify a table alias.
+The library will ignore
+the alias for DELETE, INSERT, and UPDATE statements, but will honor the alias for SELECT statements.

 ### Second - Write XML or annotated mappers that will use the generated where clause
 The library will create support classes that will be used as input to an annotated or XML mapper.
-These classes includes the generated where clause, as well as a parameter set that will match the generated clause.
+These classes include the generated where clause, as well as a parameter set that will match the generated clause.
 Both are required by MyBatis3.
 It is intended that these objects be the one and only parameter to a MyBatis method.

 For example, an annotated mapper might look like this: